Hieronymus Bosch (artist)|

 J. Massey, London, letter of 21 July 1961 to Perry Cott, in NGA curatorial files.

-Letters, 30 September and 3 October 1931, Asscher and Welker to Jean Guiffrey, Director, Musée du Louvre, Paris, in NGA curatorial files (transferred from René Huyghe material in NGA Photographic Archives); the painting was then in Asscher and Welker's possession and they were offering for sale to the Louvre.
+Letters, 30 September and 3 October 1931, Asscher and Welker to Jean Guiffrey, Director, Musée du Louvre, Paris, in NGA curatorial files (transferred from René Huyghe material in NGA Photographic Archives); the painting was then in Asscher and Welker's possession and they were offering it for sale to the Louvre.
 The second letter informed Guiffrey that the painting was "out of a small unknown collection, and as such has no pedigree."
 See also Gustav Glück, Brueghels Gemälde (Vienna, 1932), 57.

 A letter from William Suida to the Baron of 25 October 1951 in the Kress files requests the Baron's written confirmation that he once owned the painting, and that he sold it through an agent to the Kress Foundation: "The Foundation bought the painting through Messrs.
 [E.D.]
 Loewy and [Franz] Mayer.
 It is well-known that the painting was formerly in your collection but we have no record of the fact in our file concerning it."
 Although the file contains no reply to Suida's letter, it does contain the old painting label which reads, "...KRESS COLLECTION/ ACQUIRED MARCH 17, 1951/FROM THE VAN DER ELST COLLECTION".